JosephLeyva/Algorithmic-Thinking-with-Python-Foundations/README.md

 - Create a variable called `min_index` and set it to the first position on the list (usually 0).
 Notice that we are talking about the index rather than the value
 - Once we set our `min_index`, we iterate through the list, and if a value of the given index is greater than the one at `min_index`, then we update `min_index` to the new position.

+## Analysis of Algorithms

+The efficiency of algorithms is important.
+When we discuss analysis in the context of algorithms, we are generally referring to the efficiency of an algorithm or the lack of it.
+The opposite of efficiency is often referred to as complexity.

+### Algorithm Analysis

+- There are two types of efficiency we are interested in:
+    - Time Complexity: The time taken by an algorithm to execute
+    - Space Complexity: The amount of memory used by an algorithm while executing.

+## Big-O Notation

+In terms of algorithm analysis, big-o notation is a way of expressing an upper bound on the execution time or space requirements of an algorithm.